Hans Henrik Andreasen: International career

 Andreasen has played 11 matches, in which he scored two goals, for the Danish national youth teams.
 He made his debut for the Danish national team on 17 November 2010, in the friendly match against Czech Republic.

 Coaching career

 On 8 March 2020, Andreasen was appointed assistant manager of Danish 2nd Division club FC Sydvest 05.
 On 25 June 2018, he was then promoted to manager of the club.
 After a bad start to the 2019–20 season, with 12 points in 13 games, Andreason was fired on 21 October 2019.

 In February 2022 it was confirmed, that Andreasen had been appointed manager of Danish amateur club Glejbjerg SF.
+In September 2023, he was appointed as youth coach at his former club, Esbjerg fB.